AhmedAlmaskare/Smart-Chessboard-with-AI-Features/README.md

-# BreadcrumbsSmart Chessboard with AI Features
+# Smart Chessboard with AI Features
 ## Project Overview
 This repository contains the software configurations, source code, and supporting documents for the Smart Chessboard project, developed as a final year project in telecommunications engineering.
 The project aims to enhance traditional chess gameplay with advanced software solutions and AI, providing an interactive and intelligent gaming experience.
 Project Description